Salina Los Cobos Nature Reserve

 Eco-Lodge Salina Los Cobos

-We will be offering eco-adventure packages starting in January 2022. these packages will be all-inclusive offering: bird watching, coral reef and mangrove forest exploration, hiking, kayaking, biobay swimming, celestial bodies observation, spartan lodging, and superb fresh food and beverages alternatives.
-Formore detail information and bookings please visit Alelí Tours.
+We will be offering eco-adventure packages soon.
+These offerings will include: bird watching, coral reef and mangrove forest exploration, hiking, kayaking, biobay swimming, celestial bodies observation, spartan lodging, tarot readings and superb fresh food and beverage alternatives.
+For more detail information and bookings please visit Alelí Tours.